vlosing/VFDT-split-time-prediction/README.md

 ## Installation:
 - Clone the adapted MOA repository from [here](https://github.com/vlosing/moa)
 - MOA provides several algorithms derived from the Hoeffding-Tree.
-Therefore, they are adapted as well to use the local split-time prediction.
+Therefore, they are adapted as well and are able to use the local split-time prediction.
 The main split-time prediction algorithms are located in HoeffdingTree.java.
 - If you want to get only the modified files to integrate them into your local MOA version, they are located [here](https://github.com/vlosing/VFDT-split-time-prediction/tree/master/trees)
 - Build MOA (The easiest way is to use an IDE such as IntelliJ)